esappear/hexo-theme-clover/readme.md

 ```

 ### Custom Menu
-You can specific the path or the card style (only useful for category page).
+You can specify the path or the card style (only useful for category page).
 Two kinds of card style: `project-card` and `article-card`.
 (Never mind the name.)
 ```
 menu: